MaxBadarne/sendIpToEmail/readme.txt

-(Libraries used: smtplib, ssl, requests, datetime, os, time)
+* Libraries used: smtplib, ssl, requests, datetime, os, time
+* Logs will be saved locally